Rules & Regulations

 Exam appeal process

 An appeal is a re-evaluation of the accuracy of the original marking.
-The following exams are eligible for appeal:
+Only the following exams are eligible for appeal and automatic remarking:

-An appeal is available to RIBO candidates who received an unsuccessful final mark which is more than three marks below the overall pass mark.
-Candidates can request an appeal within 7 days from the last day of the specific examination administration.
+An appeal is available to RIBO candidates whose exam result is more than 3 marks below the overall pass mark.
+Candidates can request an appeal within 7 days from the date their score report is released.
 A fee of $115 +tax will apply.
 Requests can be submitted via email at appeals@insuranceinstitute.ca.

 The candidate will receive an updated score report within 4-6 weeks of receiving the appeal request.
 Please note that it is rare for a mark to change, and it may increase or decrease depending on the outcome of the re-evaluation.
 Candidates whose exam mark is 3 marks or less from the pass mark will have their exams automatically remarked before their scores are released.
 This process can take up to two (2) weeks.

-An appeal is the final review of a student’s marks, and no further reviews or appeals are available.
+An appeal is the final review of a student’s result, and no further reviews or appeals are available.

 I still have questions